awsdocs/amazon-rds-user-guide/doc_source/mysql-replication-gtid.md

 ## Configuring GTID\-based replication for existing read replicas<a name="mysql-replication-gtid.configuring-existing-read-replicas"></a>

-For an existing RDS MySQL DB instance with read replicas that doesn't use GTID\-based replication, you can configure GTID\-based replication between the DB instance and the read replicas\.
+For an existing MySQL DB instance with read replicas that doesn't use GTID\-based replication, you can configure GTID\-based replication between the DB instance and the read replicas\.

 **To enable GTID\-based replication for existing read replicas**

-1. If the DB instance or any read replica is using RDS MySQL version 5\.7\.22 or lower, upgrade the DB instance or read replica\.
-Upgrade to RDS MySQL version 5\.7\.23 or a later MySQL 5\.7 version\.
+1. If the DB instance or any read replica is using RDS for MySQL version 5\.7\.22 or lower, upgrade the DB instance or read replica\.
+Upgrade to RDS for MySQL version 5\.7\.23 or a later MySQL 5\.7 version\.

    For more information, see [Upgrading the MySQL DB engine](USER_UpgradeDBInstance.MySQL.md)\.